b. April 16, 1956, Kivi-Vigala

 Member of the Association of Estonian Professional Musicians since 2000

-Andres Uibo has been awarded the annual award of the Estonian National Culture Foundation (1990), the Annual Prize of the Endowment for Music of the Cultural Endowment of Estonia (1995, 1999), the Medal of the White Star (2001), the prize of Estonian Music Council (2006) and in 2010, received the title of Honorary Citizen of Suure-Jaani Parish.
+Andres Uibo has been awarded the annual award of the Estonian National Culture Foundation (1990), the Annual Prize of the Endowment for Music of the Cultural Endowment of Estonia (1995, 1999), the Medal of the White Star (2001), the prize of Estonian Music Council (2006) and the title of Honorary Citizen of Suure-Jaani Parish (2010), City of Tallinn (2016) and Vigala Parish (2011).

 The texts on the EMIC's homepage are protected by the copyright law.
 They can be used for non-commercial purposes referring to the author (when specified) and source (Estonian Music Information Centre).